onespacemedia/cms/docs/walkthrough.md

 Now reload your page.
 It has content!
 That's because if it hasn't been told to do anything else, it will look for a template at `<app_label>/<model_name>.html`.
 Convention over configuration ahoy!

 Where did `pages` come from?
-That would be the template context processor you added earlier. `pages.current` refers to the currently active Page. `pages.current.content` refers to the instance of your content model that is attached to the page.
+That would be the template context processor you added earlier.
+`pages.current` refers to the currently active Page.
+`pages.current.content` refers to the instance of your content model that is attached to the page.

 This is the very simplest example of rendering a page's content model on the front end.
-There's all sorts of other things we can do here, but if your model has some fields, and maybe some inlines, you don't _need_ to write any views, just a template.
+There's all sorts of other things we can do with content models, but if your model has some fields, and maybe some inlines, you don't _need_ to write any views, just a template.

 Did we (royal we) say inlines?
 We definitely did.

 ## Lets add some admin inlines

 OK, so let's say you want to build your new content page out of an entirely arbitrary number of sections.
 That's fine too!
 We can add inlines to our change-page view in the admin.
 Here is what your model looks like.
 Pay special attention to the ForeignKey if nothing else - this is essential, and note that it is to `pages.Page` and _not_ your content model:

 ```
 class ContentSection(models.Model):